clemak27/clemak27.github.io/content/linux_setup/index.md

 Despite my initial hype for NixOS I was not 100% satisfied with it.
 I switched to Fedora Silverblue.
-I like its combination of containers, flatpaks and the toolbox.
-That said, I currently still use home-manager to organize my dotfiles, which is both because it would require addidtional migration work, and because it allows me to use my dotfiles anywhere else where Nix is available.
-While I did think about returning to NixOS for a while, I see no reason to change fot now.
+I like its combination of containers, Flatpak and the toolbox.
+That said, I currently still use home-manager to organize my dotfiles, which is both because it would require additional migration work, and because it allows me to use my dotfiles anywhere else where Nix is available.
+While I did think about returning to NixOS for a while, I see no reason to change for now.
 Fedora just works™